DanielMoscoso/100day_challenge/Readme.txt

 		-The function to clear the screen is added, and the artwork is also added.
 		-Works exactly as the professor, but it is very messy.
 		-Cleaner version: much better way of organizing the functions.
+		-I did not realize there was a rule that stated "the winner of the 2 will go to the next round, and be compared to someone/something else."
+Now it takes that rule into consideration.
+It is a small (but clever) change. turning the output from "right_choice()" into a tuple of 2 outputs instead of only 1.
 ===============================================================================